NavaShield/MinehutEssentials/README.md

 ## Todo / Fixes
+- [ ] Fix bossbar showing when 1 second is remaining
 - [ ] Add intermediate skipping by automatically using the barrier item to get to the lobby or desired server

 ## Usage